 Field Description Allow use in VTGs This check box allows you to indicate whether this channel is an available resource for participation in a VTG.
 Use this setting to prevent certain channels from being included in a VTG.
 For example, an IDC user who interacts with a another user may wish to hear all the call progress tones that the other user's handset generates, to give feedback when a radio channel is available.
 These types of progress tones can be assigned to this channel.
 Because the tones can be disruptive, however, you might not want to add this type of channel to a VTG with a large group of users; therefore, when you create this channel, you would disallow its use in VTGs.
 If the channel is configured to disallow this channel in a VTG (attribute check box is not checked), the channel does not display in the Resources area of the VTGs in the VTG Management window and is not available for participation in VTGs.
 The channel can, however, display as available for association to users and user groups, in the User and User Groups windows.
 If you change the channel such that it is no longer allowed in a VTG, the channel remains active in any current VTG to which it is a participant.
 However, the channel is not allowed to join any other VTG.
 Note This attribute is checked by default upon creation of the channel.
 Status This field displays one the following channel states: Display only • Active-Channel in use by an active VTG. • Enabled-Channel is available (channel can be connected to a VTG) and IDC clients can use the channel. • Disabled-Channel is not in use and IDC clients cannot use the channel (it is dimmed), and the channel cannot be connected to a VTG.
 You can still modify connection attributes on the channel.

-Field Description Media Connection Assignments Туре This field specifies the type of connection that Cisco IPICS and devices use to connect to this channel when connecting from the corresponding location.
-Choose one of the following options from the drop-down list: • Multicast-If you choose a multicast connection type, you must also configure the location, IP address, port. and codec fields for the multicast connection.
-For more information, see the "Guidelines for Using IP Multicast Addresses with Cisco IPICS" section on page 2-36.
-Tone Remote Radio-If you choose a tone remote radio device type, you must also choose a radio from the Radio drop down list and a channel selector from the Channel Selector drop-down list.
-The Tone Remote Radio options appear only if you have configured one or more tone control radios and have enabled one or more channel selectors for a tone control radio.
-For more information, see the "Tone Control Radio Overview" section on page 9-2.
-Pooled Radio-If you choose a pooled radio device type, you must also choose a descriptor from the Descriptor drop down list and a channel selector from the Channel Selector drop-down list.
+Media Connection Assignments Туре This field specifies the type of connection that Cisco IPICS and devices use to connect to this channel when connecting from the corresponding location.
+Choose one of the following options from the drop-down list: • Multicast -If you choose a multicast connection type, you must also configure the location, IP address, port. and codec fields for the multicast connection.
+For more information, see the "Guidelines for Using IP Multicast Addresses with Cisco IPICS" section on page 2-34. • Pooled Radio -If you choose a pooled radio device type, you must also choose a descriptor from the Descriptor drop down list and a channel selector from the Channel Selector drop-down list.
 The Pooled Radio options appear only if you have enabled one or more serial control radios to serve as a pooled resource and have enabled one or more channel selectors for a pooled radio.
-For more information, see the "Serial Control Radio Overview" section on page 9-3. • ISSIG-If you choose an ISSIG (ISSI Gateway) device type, you must also configure the Multicast address for the channel media (media address) and the port for channel media.
+For more information, see the "Managing Radios" section on page 9-1. • ISSIG -If you choose an ISSIG (ISSI Gateway) device type, you must also configure the Multicast address for the channel media (media address) and the port for channel media.
 You must also choose the ISSI Gateway and selector (P25 group on which to talk) to use for the channel.
 The ISSIG options appear only if you have configured one or more ISSI Gateways.